 The Atlantic Veterinary College is located at the University of Prince Edward Island.
 Applicants are required to complete prerequisite courses and supply official Graduate Record Examination - General (GRE) results.
 A total of 50 points (or 50%) of the applicant score will be based upon grades attained in the 20 required courses (15 specified and 5 electives with the highest grades).
-These points will be determined as follows:
+"Course" refers to a one-term, three-credit class.
+The 50 points will be determined as follows: